 And there you have it, the full circle of the US’ history of careless disregard: when racist, anti-immigrant policy legislates deporting refugees for minor sentences like selling ecstasy, as Chuh A was charged, another Montagnard family is devastated yet again.

-Adding to my swooning and feeling not-worthy: this was in a series of tweets Viet Nguyen posted to recognize the breadth and richness of APIA iterature for May, Asian Pacific Heritage Month.
-To be featured amid such stellar authors was s an honor and gift.
+Adding to my swooning and feeling not-worthy: this was from a series of tweets Viet Nguyen posted to celebrate APIA literature for May, Asian Pacific Heritage Month.
+To be featured among some of my favorite writers on the planet is a deep, most profound honor.

 “a beautifully structured and layered essay that manages to feel both sweeping and intimate in scope.
 The writer explores identity, family, her people’s history and how narrative is a complex, unwieldy thing in both right and wrong hands.”